CYCLING PERFORMANCE TIPS

 PROTEIN AND CARBOHYDRATES

-There has been suggestive evidence that protein might facilitate the absorption of carbohydrates in the immediate post ride window (several hours) and thus improve glycogen repletion in the muscles.
+There is evidence that protein will facilitate the absorption of carbohydrates in the immediate post ride glycogen replacement window (several hours) and improve glycogen repletion in the muscle.
 However a study in 2001 (J Appl Physiol 2001 Aug;91(2):839-46) looked at glycogen resynthesis rates in eight male cyclists who performed two experimental trials separated by 1 wk.
 After glycogen-depleting exercise, subjects received either CHO (1.2 gram/kg/hour) or CHO+Pro (1.2 g CHO/kg/hr + 0.4 g Pro/kg/hr during a 3 hour recovery period.
 Muscle biopsies were obtained immediately, 1 h, and 3 h after exercise.
 Although there had been prior reports of increased glycogen synthesis with protein supplements when 0.8 gm CHO/kg/hr were studied, using this larger CHO intake did NOT result in increased muscle glycogen synthesis.

 The final word, in my mind, is a review of 26 studies, published in 2014.
 The conclusion: "When carbohydrate is delivered at optimal rates during or after endurance exercise, protein supplements appear to have no direct endurance performance enhancing effect. " And in addition, they expanded that conclusion to include supplements while riding as well as in the post ride recovery period: "...when carbohydrate supplementation was delivered at optimal rates during or after exercise, protein supplements provided no further ergogenic effect, regardless of the performance metric used."
 My conclusion is that the most important part of maximizing glycogen repletion after a ride (or minimizing glycogen depletion while on the bike) is not the protein in a supplement, but maximizing carbohydrate intake during this time.

-The one reason that protein supplementation might be considered, in my opinion, would be to improve taste and thus optimize supplement use (and thus maximize Calories replaced) both during and after a ride.
+One reason protein supplementation might be considered, in my opinion, would be to improve taste and in that way optimize supplement use (and maximize Calories replaced) both during and after a ride.
 Especially for those riders who do not tolerate very sugary drinks.

-Can you substitute protein for carbohydrates in my training program?
-The simple answer is no. Although protein is necessary in a balanced training diet, inadequate carbohydrate and Caloric intake to meet the energy requirements of your regular daily training will lead to glycogen depletion and the risk of chronic fatigue.
-Go high protein/low carbohydrate and you'll be chronically bonked.
+Can you substitute protein for carbohydrates in a training program?
+The simple answer is no. Although protein is necessary in a balanced training diet, inadequate carbohydrate and Caloric intake to meet the energy requirements of your regular daily training will lead to glycogen depletion over time and the risk of chronic fatigue.
+Go high protein/low carbohydrate and you could be chronically bonked.

-NEGATIVE EFFECTS OF CARBOHYDRATES Although carbohydrates are the fuel of choice for the muscle cell for both aerobic and anaerobic activity, 6 carbon sugars in the form of glucose or sucrose have a negative side as well.
+HARMFUL EFFECTS OF CARBOHYDRATES Although carbohydrates are the fuel of choice for the active muscle cell - for both aerobic and anaerobic activity - 6 carbon sugars in the form of glucose or sucrose also have a negative side.
 Why might that be?
-Our physiology developed when the carbohydrates available were in the form of polymers of numerous glucose molecules - what are called complex carbohydrates.
+Our physiology developed when the carbohydrates available were in the form of polymers of numerous glucose molecules - complex carbohydrates.
 These are absorbed more slowly and are metabolized to glycogen (the body's storage form of carbohydrates) over a longer time.
-As a result they do not provoke an insulin surge when the glucose hits the blood stream in large quantities as happens with the 6 carbon sugars.
-And it may be this insulin surge that is the biggest contributor to the negative effects of our high sugar diet.
-Although fructose is thought to be absorbed with less of an insulin surge, fructose corn syrup fortified foods have been discussed more often in the last few years (this 60 minutes clip is a good summary of current thinking) and may be part of the "simple carbohydrate" effect that is behind the epidemic of obesity, diabetes, and metabolic syndrome or "fatty liver" that we are seeing.
+As a result they do not provoke an insulin surge from glucose hitting the blood stream in large quantities as happens with the monosaccharides.
+And it may be the insulin surge that is the biggest contributor to the negative effects of a high sugar diet.

 When you are not exercising, the ingestion of a diet high in simple sugars can cause wide swings in blood sugar levels as the body releases insulin to promote cell uptake and metabolism of the sugar being absorbed into the blood stream (more rapid with simple sugars than complex carbohydrates).
 These swings:

-Pay attention to how sugar affects you and your riding.
-Do you physiologically "crash" a half hour after your sugar snack?
+It's important that you pay attention to how sugar affects you and your riding.
+Do you have a low spot in your energy a half hour after a sugar snack?
 If so, try these tips: